Timber pod structures, a first for a NSW government-owned building.

-Designed to showcase Australia’s biodiversity and promote conservation education, the project features a new native Australian bushwalk-inspired exhibit, along with a wildlife accommodation retreat, which builds on the popularity of the zoo’s existing Roar and Snore and Zoofari Lodge overnight experiences.
+The new Wildlife Retreat at Taronga was designed to showcase Australia’s biodiversity and promote conservation education.
+The development features a new native Australian wildlife sanctuary, along with an elegant eco-retreat, building on the popularity of the Zoo’s existing Roar and Snore and Zoofari Lodge overnight experiences.

 Architect: Cox Architecture